A Survey on Deep Learning Techniques for Action Anticipation: Supplementary Material

 \textbf{EpicKitchens-100}~\cite{damen2022rescaling} consists of long unscripted videos of cooking activities totalling 100 hours.
 Table~\ref{tab:ek100_sota} outlines three performance benchmarks: \textit{overall}, \textit{unseen kitchen}, and \textit{tail classes}.
 Each of these benchmarks is evaluated based on the top-5 recall for verbs, nouns, and actions across all classes.
 The primary metric used to rank the methods is accentuated.
 If the anticipation approach employs a backbone fine-tuned for feature extraction, it is marked with a check mark in the column titled \textit{E2E}.

 \textbf{Breakfast}~\cite{kuehneLanguageActionsRecovering2014} \textbf{\& 50Salads}~\cite{stein2013combining}.
 The Breakfast dataset features videos of various individuals preparing breakfast in distinct kitchens, while the 50Salads dataset consists of top-view RGB-D video footage capturing individuals making salads.
 Evaluation of these datasets is conducted using mean-over-classes accuracy, averaged across future timestamps within a specified anticipation duration.
 For evaluation, a fraction ($\alpha$) of a complete video is observed, with the objective of predicting actions in the subsequent video.
 Typically, the observation ratio $\alpha$ is set to 0.2 or 0.3.
 Action predictions are then made in $\beta$ segments of the full video, where $\beta$ can be $\{ 0.1, 0.2, 0.3, 0.5\}$.
-It is important to note that the evaluation protocol of \textsc{Anticipatr} deviates from previous works.
-Instead of the typical approach, they measure the predictions at $\beta$ of the residual video segments.
-We thus show the results of \textsc{Anticipatr} in Table~\ref{tab:breakfast} and Table~\ref{tab:50salads} in gray font since the results are not comparable to previous works.